simon-euchner/ZVODE/obj.d/README.txt

-General space to store object code.
+Place to store object code.